utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

 ---

-Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST.
+You can make [GraphQL](graphql.org) requests with the same interface you use to create HTTP requests in Postman.

-> You can also use GraphQL with [the GraphQL client](/docs/sending-requests/graphql/graphql-client-overview/).
+> You can also create GraphQL requests with [the GraphQL client](/docs/sending-requests/graphql/graphql-client-overview/).
+The GraphQL client is designed specifically for creating GraphQL requests and has additional features to streamline the process.

-There are a few ways for you to write and send a GraphQL query using Postman's HTTP request interface:
+You can use Postman's HTTP request interface to create and send GraphQL requests in the following ways:

 * [Using Postman's built-in support for GraphQL](#using-postmans-built-in-support-for-graphql)
 * [Using JSON in the request body](#using-json-in-the-request-body)